 Yet the percentage of students with cardiovascular aerobic fitness in the “Healthy Fitness Zone” (HFZ) increased 4x from the baseline in 2012 to 2015, improving from 18% to 78% of all students.
-(HFZ = at level of fitness needed for good lifelong health.)
-There was also >6x increase in % of students with healthier nutrition habits, growing from 11% 73% of students consuming recommended fruit & vegetable servings.
-BMI also decreased: with the percentage of students with Healthy Fitness Zone BMI (height/weight ratio) increasing by 12.5% from 48% to 54% of students.
+(Healthy Fitness Zone = student is at level of fitness needed for good lifelong health.)
+There was also >6x increase in the percentage of students with healthier nutrition habits, growing from 11% to 73% of students consuming recommended fruit & vegetable servings.
+BMI also decreased, with the percentage of students with Healthy Fitness Zone BMI (height/weight ratio) improving by 12.5% from 48% to 54% of students.
 The % students with 60 minutes/day of physical activity, the amount of time considered necessary for good child health, increased from 21% to 39%.

 Healthy Fitness Zone standards are based on nationally validated FitnessGram® standards.
 FitnessGram is the successor to the Presidential Youth Fitness Test.
 Outcomes were measured by objective aerobic capacity (PACER test), BMI, & muscular strength & endurance metrics, as well as CDC-validated YRBS (Youth Risk Behavioral Survey) physical activity & nutrition questions.

-Additional details including detailed physical activity, fitness, BMI & other data, are in the Grant Performance Report submitted to the US Department of Education in fulfillment of the federal Carol M. White Physical Education Program “PEP Grant” requirements (Reeves, 2016: ED 524B; PR/Award #Q215F120160).
+Additional details including detailed physical activity, fitness, BMI & other data, are in the Grant Performance Report submitted to the US Department of Education in fulfillment of the federal Carol M. White Physical Education Program “PEP Grant” requirements (ED 524B; PR/Award #Q215F120160).

 Jen Reeves subsequently worked with Keri Schoeff, a leader of Arizona Health & Physical Education and then the Physical Education/Physical Activity Coordinator at the Arizona Department of Education, to develop Presidential Youth Fitness Program (PYFP) training, which was adopted by the CDC.
 They also developed follow-on programs, Empower Youth Fitness and Empower Youth Health, to continue implementing key components of PHP.